 Is it means-tested?

-You must be in receipt of one the qualifying benefits detailed above, which are means tested.
+You must be in receipt of one of the qualifying benefits detailed above all of which are are means-tested.

 How long does it last?

-The Best Start Grant scheme is made up of up to three cash payments which are paid as one off lump sum.
+The Best Start Grant scheme is made up of up to three cash payments which are paid as a lump sum.
+These are paid at different stages of your child's life.
 You can get all three payments if you meet all the criteria detailed above at the time you apply.
 Each payment can only be paid once per child.